 do yourself a favor and make this applesauce. it is delightful. and easy. and made of everything you want and nothing you don’t.

-do yourself a favor and make this healthy homemade applesauce. it is delightful. and easy. and made of… Click To Tweet
+do yourself a favor and make this healthy homemade applesauce. it is delightful. and easy. and made of everything you want and nothing you don't.
+Click To Tweet

 Healthy Homemade Applesauce

 - 8-9 apples, peeled, cored, and cut into 1/2-inch pieces

 - 4 large strips of organic lemon rind

 - 1 cup water